CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/02-eda-data-viz.md

 This list is by no means exhaustive!
 But number one thing to remember with datasets is that **the act of collecting data is in of itself an interpretation**.
 And so cleaning data adds another layer of interpretation (sometimes many layers) to the dataset, which is why its crucial to keep a record of how you transform your data.

 It is also important to realize that even with cleaning you will never have a *perfect* dataset and to remember that this is often an *iterative process* and not a one time thing.
 You will likely need to re-transform your data many times depending on your methods.
-We've only barely scratched the surface of data cleaning here (for some more examples you can check out [https://towardsdatascience.com/the-ultimate-guide-to-data-cleaning-3969843991d4](https://towardsdatascience.com/the-ultimate-guide-to-data-cleaning-3969843991d4)).

 One best practice is to save multiple versions of your dataset as `csv` files, so that you don't either overwrite your original data or have to rerun previous transformations.
 Remember that with Pandas we can read and write `csv` files using `pd.read_csv()` and `{name of your dataframe}.to_csv()`.